Julian/Ivoire/README.rst

 A Small Example
 ---------------

-``ivoire`` has two modes of operation: standalone mode and transform mode.
-In standalone mode, you simply write some tests using ``ivoire.describe`` and then execute them with the included ``ivoire`` test runner.
+To write specs using Ivoire, simply import and use ``ivoire.describe``.
+You can then execute the spec using the included ``ivoire`` test runner.

 Here's an example of what a specification looks like.